Reclaiming the Past / Imagining a Future: Revisionary Postmodernism

 Experiential Nonnegotiables —

-When constructing a worldview, we should privilege those beliefs that we inevitably presuppose in our experience.
-These beliefs are the bottom layer of experience we all share.
-These beliefs include the idea that some things are better than others, the notion that we are free to some degree, the notion that an external world exists beyond us, the idea that some events are caused by others, etc. We inevitably presuppose various beliefs in our day-to-day living.
+When constructing a worldview, revisionary postmodernists privilege beliefs we inevitably presuppose in our experience.
+These beliefs are the bottom layer of experience.
+They include the idea some things are better than others, the notion we are free to some degree, an external world exists beyond us, the idea some events are caused by others, and so on.
+We inevitably presuppose various beliefs in our day-to-day living.
 I call these beliefs “experiential nonnegotiables.”

 Revisionary postmodernist, David Ray Griffin, calls these inevitable beliefs, “hard-core commonsense notions.”
 We cannot help presupposing these notions in the way we live our lives, he says.
 We are guilty of self-contradiction if we adopt a theory or worldview that denies them.
 Any scientific, philosophical, or theological theory is irrational to the extent that it contradicts whatever notions we inevitably presuppose in practice.
 Common sense counts.Any theory is irrational to the extent that it contradicts what we inevitably presuppose in practice.
 Click To Tweet